syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight c# %}
 //Creates a Word document
-WordDocument document = new WordDocument();
+using (WordDocument document = new WordDocument())
+{
     //This method adds a section and a paragraph in the document document.EnsureMinimal();
     //Adds a new paragraph style named "ParagraphStyle" WParagraphStyle paraStyle = document.AddParagraphStyle("ParagraphStyle") as WParagraphStyle;
-//Sets the formatting of the style paraStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center;
+    //Sets the formatting of the style
+    paraStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center;
     //Adds a new character style named "CharacterStyle" IWCharacterStyle charStyle = document.AddCharacterStyle("CharacterStyle");
-//Sets the formatting of the style charStyle.CharacterFormat.Bold = true;
+    //Sets the formatting of the style
+    charStyle.CharacterFormat.Bold = true;
     charStyle.CharacterFormat.Italic = true;
-//Link both paragraph and character style paraStyle.LinkedStyleName = "CharacterStyle";
+    //Link both paragraph and character style
+     paraStyle.LinkedStyleName = "CharacterStyle";
-//Appends the contents into the paragraph document.LastParagraph.AppendText("AdventureWorks Cycles");
+    //Appends the contents into the paragraph
+    document.LastParagraph.AppendText("AdventureWorks Cycles");
-//Applies the style to paragraph document.LastParagraph.ApplyStyle("ParagraphStyle");
+    //Applies the style to paragraph
+    document.LastParagraph.ApplyStyle("ParagraphStyle");
-//Appends new paragraph in section document.LastSection.AddParagraph();
+    //Appends new paragraph in section
+    document.LastSection.AddParagraph();
-//Appends the contents into the paragraph document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+    //Appends the contents into the paragraph
+    document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-//Applies style to the text range (document.LastParagraph.ChildEntities[0] as WTextRange).ApplyStyle("CharacterStyle");
+    //Applies style to the text range
+    (document.LastParagraph.ChildEntities[0] as WTextRange).ApplyStyle("ParagraphStyle");
-//Saves and closes the document instance document.Save(outputFileName, FormatType.Docx);
+    //Saves and closes the document instance
+    document.Save(outputFileName, FormatType.Docx);
     document.Close();
+}
 {% endhighlight %}

 {% highlight vb.net %}